-The Union Democrat, established in 1854, is the Mother Lode’s leading information source.
-The newspaper’s history began with the California gold rush in the Central Sierra Foothills.
+The Union Democrat is the Mother Lode’s leading information source.
+The newspaper was founded in 1854 in the Central Sierra Foothills during the California gold rush.
 Published Tuesday through Saturday in Sonora, The Union Democrat reaches more than 25,000 readers each day.
-The newspaper’s website, Uniondemocrat.com, averages 420,000 page views per month.
-The newspaper workforce consists of 53 employees.
+The newspaper’s website, www.uniondemocrat.com, averages 800,000 page views per month.

-A new $2.2 million dollar printing and distribution facility was completed in October 2007.
+A $2.2 million dollar printing and distribution facility was completed in October 2007.
 Located three miles southeast of Sonora off Tuolumne Road, this building houses a 10-unit Goss Community Press, a Kansa high-speed inserting machine and a state-of-the-art Kodak “computer-to-plate” imaging system.
 The press crew, packaging team and circulation department work at this facility.
-More than 25 motor route carriers load up their newspapers at this facility in advance of delivering copies to subscribers.

-The management team at the newspaper includes Kari Borgen, interim publisher; Lyn Riddle, editor; Peggy Pietrowicz, advertising manager; Yochanan Quillen, Operations Manager; Sharon Sharp, Circulation Manager; Derek Rosen, Information Systems Manager; Lynne Fernandez, Business Office Manager.
+The management team includes Wells Andrews, publisher; Lyn Riddle, editor; Peggy Pietrowicz, advertising manager; Yochanan Quillen, operations manager; Sharon Sharp, circulation manager; and Derek Rosen, information systems manager.

 The Union Democrat is owned by Western Communications, Inc., a family-owned company based in Bend, Oregon.
-In addition to publishing The Union Democrat in Sonora and The Bulletin in Bend, the company owns newspapers in Crescent City, California, and Baker City, Brookings, La Grande and Redmond, Oregon.
+The company also publishes newspapers in Crescent City, California, and Bend, Baker City, Brookings, La Grande and Redmond, Oregon.